isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This declares an unnamed `lock_guard` object that immediately goes out of scope at the point of the semicolon.
 This is not an uncommon mistake.
-In particular, this particular example can lead to hard-to find race conditions.
+In particular, this particular example can lead to hard-to-find race conditions.

 ##### Note